South of Santa Fe (1932 film)

 South of Santa Fe is a 1932 American western film directed by Bert Glennon and starring Bob Steele, Ed Brady and Eddie Dunn.
 It was made by the producer Trem Carr and distributed by the independent Sono Art-World Wide Pictures.

-Synopsis
+Plot

 A man is killed for his map of the site of a gold mine, but only half the map is found.
-Meanwhile Tom Keene arrives, and helps the daughter of the murdered man.
+Meanwhile, Tom Keene arrives, and helps the daughter of the murdered man.